A deep learning approach to inverse medium scattering: Learning regularizers from a direct imaging method: Numerical experiments

 \subsubsection{Parameter setting for inversion algorithms}

-For the parameters in \textit{Learned Projected Algorithm}, we choose $N=80$, $N_p=100$, wave numbers $k=1$ and $k_0 = 15$, stepsize $\mu = 1$ and the threshold $\gamma = 0.1$.
+For the parameters in \textit{Learned Projected Algorithm}, we choose $N=80$, $N_p=100$, wave numbers $k=2$ and $k_0 = 15$, stepsize $\mu = 0.5$ and the threshold $\gamma = 0.1$.
 For \textit{Learned Variational Algorithm}, we choose the same parameters as those in \textit{Learned Projected Algorithm}, and we additionally choose $ N_v = 100 $ and the regularization parameters $ \lambda = 1 $.
 Further, in order to obtain the well-trained deep neural network $\mathcal{M}_{\widehat{\Theta}}$ for these two algorithms, we train $\mathcal{M}_\Theta$ by minimizing the loss function $\mathcal{L}$ with the epochs $t=20$, using the Adam optimizer \cite{KB14} with batch size $10$ and learning rate $10^{-3}$.
-For \textit{Landweber Algorithm}, the total iteration number and stepsize are chosen to be the same as those in \textit{Learned Projected Algorithm}.
+For \textit{Landweber Algorithm} given in Remark \ref{R1}, the total iteration number and stepsize are chosen to be the same as those in \textit{Learned Projected Algorithm}.
+For \textit{Post-processing Algorithm} given in Remark \ref{R3}, we train the deep neural network by minimizing the standard mean squared error loss (MSE) with $ 200 $ epochs, using Adam optimizer \cite{KB14} with batch size $ 10 $ and learning rate $ 10^{-3} $.